 Christian is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.

-Prior to joining Sterne Kessler, Christian was a senior design engineer at Intel Corporation.
+Prior to joining Sterne Kessler, Christian was a senior IC design engineer at Intel Corporation.
 His engineering experience focused on the research, design, and validation of analog integrated circuits on multiple generations of Flash memory products.
 In graduate school at the University of Florida, he was a teaching assistant for a semiconductor device physics course and a recipient of the Semiconductor Research Corporation Fellowship.
 His graduate research concentrated on damage and diffusion mechanisms of silicon due to ion implantation.
 The results from his research have been used in a predictive model for a software tool distributed to the semiconductor industry.
-Christian also attended the University of Florida as undergraduate where he received his B.S. degree in electrical engineering, cum laude.
+Christian also attended the University of Florida as an undergraduate, where he received his B.S. degree in electrical engineering, cum laude.

 - Serving as patent owner’s counsel in IPR proceeding related to RF transceiver technology.
 Subject patent also involved in concurrent district court litigation.